TarekRaafat/skalex/docs/documentation.md

 - `dataDirectory` (string): The directory where the database files will be stored.

-Creates a new instance of the `skalex` database.
+Creates a new instance of the `Skalex` database.

 #### Example